Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces: Introduction

+A comparison of our work and the existing works on the DoF of interference channels assisted by IRSs can be found in Table \ref{tab:comparison}.

-The remainder of this paper is organized as follows.
-We present the problem formulation in Section \ref{sec2sysmodel}.
-In Section \ref{achivability_Schemes:sec}, our results, along with the proofs of their achievability, are presented.
-In Section \ref{sec4Ssim}, the numerical results for the achievability results are given.
-Finally, Section \ref{sec5con} provides the concluding remarks.
+\textit{Organization}: The remainder of this paper is organized as follows.
+Section \ref{sec2sysmodel} presents the system model and problem formulation.
+Section \ref{Main_Results_and_Discussions} presents the main results and discusses their implications.
+This is followed by the achievability scheme in Section \ref{achivability_Schemes:sec}.
+Numerical results illustrating the achievability scheme are provided in Section \ref{sec4Ssim}.
+Finally, Section \ref{sec5con} concludes the paper.